yfzheng2000/Vital_Sign_Pred/README.md

 # Vital_Sign_Pred
-Hybrid Neural Network Models to Estimate Vital Signs from Facial Videos
+Paper: Hybrid Neural Network Models to Estimate Vital Signs from Facial Videos Instruction to infer vital signed with the pretrained models: